 Factors to consider with a fixed-rate HELOC

-When to convert a HELOC to a fixed rate
+Can I convert an existing HELOC to a fixed rate?

-If you’ve taken out a variable-rate HELOC and want to convert it to a fixed rate, there are a couple ways to go about it:
+If you’ve taken out a variable-rate HELOC and want to convert to a fixed rate, there are a couple ways to go about it:

 - Open a new hybrid HELOC.
 The simplest way to get a fixed-rate HELOC is to take out a new HELOC altogether.
 This is best if you’re near the end of the draw period for your current HELOC.

 - Refinance your old HELOC.
-Opening up a new hybrid HELOC allows you to refinance your existing HELOC — you’ll simply pay off the balance of your old HELOC using funds from your new HELOC.
+If you open up a new hybrid HELOC, you can use it to refinance your existing HELOC — you’ll simply pay off the balance of your old HELOC using funds from your new HELOC.
 This will also reset your draw period.